pjakiela/ECON523/exercises/E4-DD2.md

 by including district-specific time trends, as Professor Godlonton and Dr. Okeke do in Columns 4 through 6 of Tables 5 and 6.
 Alternatively, you can replicate the main analysis using a continuous measure of treatment intensity:  the interaction between the level of TBA use prior to the ban and the `post` dummy.
-Generate this new treatment variable using your existing `meantba` variable (which, unfortunately, is missing for all observations in the post-ban period), and then estimate regressions that control for DHS cluster and time fixed effects (warning:  this will give your computer a bit of a workout).
+Generate this new treatment variable using your existing `meantba` variable, and then estimate regressions that control for `meantba` and its interaction with `post`.
 How do the results from these alternative specifications compare to those reported in the paper?
+Finally, consider replacing the district fixed effects used in the paper with DHS cluster fixed effects.
+Do the DHS cluster fixed effects reduce the standard errors?

 <br>